 Abbreviation for KiloBits per Second, (1024 bytes per second) that is used as a unit of measurement of data transfer rates.

 – The scale of absolute temperature in which the zero is approximately -273 degrees Celsius.

-- A unit of measurement in printing that is used to describe the color of a light source, such as 5000 degrees K standard viewing conditions.
+– A unit of measurement for printing that is used to describe the color of a light source, such as 5000 degrees K standard viewing conditions.

 In typesetting, certain pairs of letters, by nature of their design, require kerning to improve their typeset appearance.
 Most digital typefaces have a series of predefined kerning pairs, such as A and W. The system user can make adjustments to the preset amount of space for a specific kerning pair.